Azharhussain1245/Smart-Wedding-application/README.md

 # 💍 SmartWed – Wedding Planning App

-**SmartWed** is a cross-platform mobile application built with **Flutter** and **Dart** using **Firebase** as the backend.
+**SmartWed** is a mobile application built with **Flutter** and **Dart** using **Firebase** as the backend.
 It provides a complete wedding planning solution for couples, vendors, and admins.
 The app allows users to manage tasks, budgets, vendors, invitations, playlists, and includes an **AI chatbot** for real-time assistance.
 SmartWed uses **role-based access** to ensure secure and personalized experiences for every user.

 ---